simranmasand/pdfninja/readme.md

 # PDFNinja

 PdfNinja is a Python App that leverages the power of Large Language Models to deal with your documents.
+PDFNinja uses the chain capabilities of Langchain to create a powerful tool for you to simplify search of pdfs and querying them.
+PDFNinja can have use case in legal discovery and evidence documentation.

 Have a large pile of PDFs?
-Us this tool to simplify your workflow.
-PDFNinja leverages the chain capabilities of Langchain to create a powerful tool for you to simplify search of pdfs and querying them.
+Use this tool to simplify your workflow.

+> **Warning**
+> Due to token limitations, it is highly recommended to push pdfs with less than 5 pages e.g. push textbooks as chapters.

 ## Installation